 Discover Mestia’s Hidden Treasures

-Instagram | @wecomefromhk | Enjoy beer and fresh shashlik on the five-hour journey to Georgia’s majestic Shkhara Glacier.
+Instagram | @wecomefromhk | Pause for a cold beer and smoky shashlik on the five-hour journey toward the Shkhara Glacier, one of Georgia’s crown jewels.

 A Journey That Stays With You